Roseville Rosebowl

 --

-None of the older profile information below is out-of-date, feel free to refer to it for additional information.
+None of the older profile information at the bottom of the page is out-of-date, feel free to refer to it for additional information.

 I most enjoy judging rounds where the aff and the neg have an underlying agreement on how the round should look.
 I prefer to judge either policy v policy debates or K v K debates.